The 7Ds of Course Design

 There's additional information on Fair Use and Using Copyrighted Works in RIT Libraries Academic Integrity resources.

 Designing Long Classes

-Evening classes, Tiger Terms, and other schedule requirements mean that faculty must sometimes design long classes (PDF).
+Evening classes or other schedule requirements mean that faculty must sometimes design long classes (PDF).

 Essential Program Outcomes